 In short, human history is the story of how the rich and powerful used false notions of God as a means to prop up their own power.
 Democracy is the thing that begins to change all that.
 It is not God’s will that kings and queens should be kings and queens, and the rest of us not.
 It is God’s will that all people are created equal.

-On Christ the King Sunday, we celebrate the king, God’s Messiah, who basically came to help us realize this.
-He is a different kind of king, one sent to help us realize our deeply mistaken politics in which some people are propped up by the gods to rule over others.
+On Reign of Christ Sunday, we celebrate the ruler, God’s Messiah, who basically came to help us realize this.
+He is a different kind of ruler, one sent to help us realize our deeply mistaken politics in which some people are propped up by the gods to rule over others.
 Jesus of Nazareth is the king sent by God to help us undo all that.
-He is the king who truly treats all people as if they are created equal.
+He is the ruler who truly treats all people as if they are created equal.
 Even while hanging on the cross, he asks God’s forgiveness on those who are executing him, “for they don’t know what they’re doing.”
 (More on that line in a couple minutes.)
-As king, he even tells one of the criminals hanging next to him, “Today you will be with me in Paradise.”
-A normal human king would never think of doing something like that.
+As ruler, he even tells one of the criminals hanging next to him, “Today you will be with me in Paradise.”
+A normal human ruler would never think of doing something like that.
 But to Jesus everyone deserves equal opportunity to flourish in life, even someone who has made a terrible mistake and committed a crime.
 As long as they realize what they have done and are ready to move into the true God’s way of being human, then that journey into a new life of flourishing can begin.
 All people are created equal.

 I said that I’d get back to Jesus’s statement that God forgives us for we don’t know what we’re doing.
 I include us in that statement, because I’m not sure we’ve completely seen the light yet.
 We still seem enamored with the age-old power of human kings and queens, with the rich and the powerful.
 Jesus came to show us the power of God’s reign — namely, a power of love that reaches out to the least in our human family and even to our enemies — but how much do our politics reflect that?
 Do you and I advocate for a politics which cares for everyone by reaching out first to the least?
 Or have we lapsed back, at least partly, into the same age-old politics of kings and queens and billionaires who convince the rest of us that it is God’s will that they are rich and powerful?
 That it is God’s will when anyone becomes rich and powerful over others?